Savyata/Savyata/README.md

 <h1 align="center">Hi 👋, I'm Savyata Regmi</h1>
 <h3 align="center">Lifelong learner with experience in Research and Insights industry.
-Through my past experiences, I can convert the business problem into data problem and consult organizations in making actionable business decisions.
-I have a keen interest to contribute to data and analytics field and grow professionally.</h3>
+I am deeply passionate about leveraging data science techniques and machine learning algorithms to tackle business challenges.
+My goal is to apply advanced analytical methods to derive actionable insights and drive strategic decision-making processes.</h3>

-- 🔭 I’m currently working at **Designalytics as a Research Data Analyst**
+- 🔭 I’m currently pursuing my Masters degree in **Data Science** at the **University of New Haven**

 - 📫 How to reach me **rsavyata@gmail.com**